 Skip to content

-How Much Does It Cost to Run Robot Vacuum?
+How Much Does It Cost to Run a Robot Vacuum?

 A robot vacuum's battery recharges on about 40 watts for a couple hours — daily cleaning for pennies a week.
 At the US-average rate of 16.5¢/kWh, running a robot vacuum costs about $0.40/month ($4.81/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.